draftm0de/flutter.example/README.md

-# DraftMode Flutter Demo
+# DraftMode Flutter Example

 ## Overview
-DraftMode Demo is a minimal Cupertino-styled shell that aggregates DraftMode example widgets in a single Flutter page.
+DraftMode Example is a minimal Cupertino-styled shell that aggregates DraftMode example widgets in a single Flutter page.
 The goal is to keep the surface area intentionally small so new demos can mount inside `DemoPage` without additional scaffolding.

 ## Project Structure
 - `lib/page.dart` – core Cupertino page with a navigation bar, hero header, and injected child widgets.
 - `assets/images/` – static art used by the header (logo.png).
 Update `pubspec.yaml` if you add more assets.
 - `test/` – widget and unit tests.
 Mirrors the structure under `lib/`.
-- `flutter.init.sh` – convenience script that fetches dependencies, runs `flutter analyze`, ensures `test/` exists, and executes `flutter test`.

-## Getting Started
-1. Install Flutter 3.10+ with Dart 3.8+ on your PATH.
-2. From the repo root run `./flutter.init.sh` to install dependencies, analyze, and execute tests in one step.
-3. Alternatively run commands manually:
-   - `flutter pub get`
-   - `flutter analyze`
-   - `flutter test`

 ## Development Workflow
 - Add new demos as widgets and pass them into `DemoPage(children: [...])`.